If you have been diagnosed with cancer, we're here to help.

 MedStar Southern Maryland Hospital Center in Clinton, MD, is part of the MedStar Georgetown Cancer Institute.
-MedStar Southern Maryland Hospital Center has cancer experts offering tomorrow’s treatment options today.
+Its cancer experts offer tomorrow’s treatment options today.

 Our providers specialize in a diverse range of cancer types, allowing us to tailor personalized care plans that specifically address your unique form of cancer.

-As part of MedStar Georgetown Cancer Institute, we bring unmatched medical expertise, the latest therapies, and research to the region—providing the best possible care, close to home and to the ones you love.
+As part of MedStar Georgetown Cancer Institute, we bring unmatched medical expertise, access to clinical trials and research to the region—providing the best possible care, close to home and to the ones you love.

 Cancer treatment designed for you

-We work tirelessly to prevent, detect, treat, and cure cancer.
-Our Institute provides access to a wealth of different treatment options and clinical trials for improved outcomes, faster responses, and fewer side effects.
+We are dedicated to preventing, detecting, treating, and curing cancer.
+At the Institute, you'll have access to a wide range of treatment options and clinical trials designed for better outcomes with fewer side effects.

 Expertise in your type of cancer